David King (footballer, born 1972): Football career

 He debuted for the Kangaroos in 1994 after being recruited from Port Melbourne Football Club at the age of 22.
 He went on to play 241 games and kicked 145 goals, winning premierships in 1996 and 1999.

 He represented Victoria in State of Origin on more than one occasion, including in 1998.
 He is notable for holding a VFL/AFL record by playing in preliminary finals for seven consecutive years (along with teammates John Blakey, Wayne Carey, Mick Martyn, Corey McKernan & Craig Sholl) from his debut year in 1994 to 2000.

 He was twice an AFL All-Australian and retired at the end of the 2004 season.
 He then joined the Richmond Football Club as an assistant coach in 2005.

 Post-playing career

-He is currently a baller and commentator for Fox Footy and SEN 1116.
+He is currently a commentator for Fox Footy and SEN 1116.
 King was awarded the Most Outstanding Television Special Comments award at the 2012 AFL Media Awards.

 He also is a panellist on the Fox Footy show First Crack.